Endre Kőrös

-Endre Kőrös (September 18, 1927 - February 18, 2002) was a Hungarian chemist mostly known in the field of nonlinear chemical dynamics for developing the FKN mechanism, a description of the Belousov–Zhabotinsky reaction involving 11 reactions and 12 species (21 intermediate species and 18 elementary steps), in 1972 with his colleagues Richard J. Field and Richard M. Noyes.
+Endre Kőrös (September 18, 1927 - February 18, 2002) was a Hungarian chemist mostly known in the field of nonlinear chemical dynamics.
+He helped to develop the FKN mechanism, a description of the Belousov–Zhabotinsky reaction involving 11 reactions and 12 species (21 intermediate species and 18 elementary steps), in 1972 with his colleagues Richard J. Field and Richard M. Noyes.